Certified Reinforcement Learning with Logic Guidance: Introduction

-When state and action spaces are finite, the stochastic behaviour of the MDP is encompassed by a transition probability matrix, which represents its mathematical model.
-In problems where this matrix is available, the most immediate method to solve a given MDP is to use Dynamic Programming (DP).
-DP iteratively applies a Bellman operation on a value function expressing the expected reward of interest, which is defined over the ``entire state space'' of the MDP \cite{NDP}.
-Due to its reliance on the whole state space and its known computational costs, the applicability of DP can be practically quite limited.
-When the state and action spaces are not finite, approximate DP is often employed.
-This approximation can be applied over the state or action space~\cite{faust-2, faust-1,faust0,faust}, or over the value function~\cite{cdp-1,cdp0,cdp}.
+When both state and action spaces are finite, the stochastic behaviour of an MDP can be described by a transition probability matrix.
+In this case, MDPs can be solved via Dynamic Programming (DP).
+DP iteratively applies a Bellman operation on a value function expressing the expected reward of interest for a state of the MDP~\cite{bellman1957markovian, NDP}.

-In practice, holding full knowledge about the stochastic behaviour of the MDP (namely, its model) is often infeasible.
-Consider a robotic motion planning problem as an example: at a given state taking a particular action might move the robot to a different state each time due to several factors both in the environment where the robot operates and also in the mechanics of the robot; thus, the robot planning problem can be modelled as an MDP in which the state are observable but transition probabilities are unknown.
-In these scenarios classical DP is of limited utility, because of its assumption of a perfectly known model \cite{sutton}.

-Reinforcement Learning (RL), on the other hand, is an algorithm that is widely used to train an agent to interact with an unknown MDP.
-RL is inspired by cognitive and behavioural psychology, where a reinforcement is the outcome of an action that will strengthen an agent's future behaviour, whenever that behaviour is anticipated by a specific stimulus.
-A key feature of RL is its sole dependence on these set of experiences, which, in the form of traces, have a time sequentiality.
-This makes RL inherently different than DP, in the sense that it can solve an MDP without having access to any prior knowledge about the MDP model.

-Learning by collecting experience in RL is accomplished via two different methods: model-based learning and model-free learning.
-Model-based RL attempts to first model the MDP structure (or its transition probabilities), and then based on the built model it synthesises the optimal policy via DP or other planning algorithms.
-The second method, model-free RL, learns an optimal policy directly by mapping state-action pairs to their expected reward, without the need for a model.
-Model-free RL is proved to converge to the same action selection policy as DP (over the original MDP) under mild assumptions \cite{NDP,watkins}.
-Both RL methods are extensively used in a variety of applications from robotics \cite{sutton2,jaamas,rahili}, resource management \cite{rlresource,ifac}, traffic management \cite{dorsa} and flight control \cite{ng}, chemistry \cite{chemistry}, and gaming \cite{deepql,silver}.

-Classical RL is focused on problems where the MDP states are finite.
-Nonetheless, many interesting real-world control tasks require actions to be taken in response to high-dimensional or real-valued sensory inputs \cite{doya}.
-As an example, consider the problem of drone control, in which the drone state is represented as its Euclidean position $(x,y,z) \in \mathds{R}^3$: the physical space of an MDP modelling the stochastic behaviour of the drone is uncountably infinite, namely continuous.

-The simplest way to solve an (uncountably) infinite-state MDP with RL is to discretise the state space and to resort to conventional RL to find an approximate optimal policy \cite{cdp}.
-Unfortunately, the resulting discrete model can be often inaccurate and may not capture the full dynamics of the original MDP, leading to a sub-optimal policy synthesis.
-One might argue that by increasing the number of discrete states this problem can be solved, however the more the discrete states, the more expensive and time-consuming the learning process is.
-Thus, MDP discretisation has to always deal with the trade off between accuracy and curse of dimensionality.